Restrictive covenants in employment contracts

 Often we include shorter restrictions in the employment contract and more comprehensive restrictive covenants in the shareholders agreement.

 The employment law protections which benefit employees and directors do not apply to consultants.
 Thus companies gain a wider range of possibilities in imposing restrictive covenants.

 Businesses often expand the scope of the restrictive covenant by including the following within the clauses:

 Employers should update restrictive covenants whenever an employee, director or consultant changes role.
 Usually that person gains access to new know how covering suppliers, customers or know-how.

 What if an employee refuses to enter into restrictive covenants?

 We do help employers who have employees refusing to sign up to the proposed restrictive covenants.
 Refusal to sign can be grounds for a fair dismissal.
 A fair dismissal should not give rise to a successful claim for compensation from the employer for unfair dismissal.

-The starting point for any contractual post-termination restriction is whether it is void.
+The starting point for any contractual post-termination restriction is whether it is enforceable or void.
 It can be void because it is a restraint of trade and contrary to public policy.

 Employers must show the restrictions: